 Synphase works by releasing hormones into the womb to stop the ovaries from releasing an egg each month (ovulation).
-This causes the womb lining to become thinner, preventing a fertilised egg from attaching should an egg be released, and thickening the mucus surrounding the entrance to the cervix to stop sperm from entering.
+It also causes the womb lining to become thinner, preventing a fertilised egg from attaching should an egg be released, and thickening the mucus surrounding the entrance to the cervix to stop sperm from entering.

 Synphase will start to work right away if you start taking it on the first day of your period.
 If you have missed the first day, you can take it on days 2–5 instead but the pill won't have an immediate effect.
-In this case you should use condoms for the first 7 days.
+In this case, you should use condoms for the first 7 days.

-Synphase can be used to delay your period by skipping the pill free week in between pill strips.
+Synphase can be used to delay your period by skipping the pill-free week in between pill strips.
 The combined pill is taken every day for 21 days then you wait 7 days before starting the next strip which is when you have your period.
-Skipping the 7 day break will delay your period until the end of the second pill strip.
+Skipping the 7-day break will delay your period until the end of the second pill strip.

 If you miss a pill you may not be protected against pregnancy.
 If it has been more than 12 hours since your pill was due, take it as soon as you remember and continue with the rest of the strip as usual.
 You should use condoms for the next 7 days to ensure that you are protected against pregnancy.
-If you have less than 7 pills left in your current strip, skip the pill free week and start the next pack right away.
+If you have less than 7 pills left in your current strip, skip the pill-free week and start the next pack right away.

 If you vomit less than 4 hours after taking Synphase then the pill may not work.
-Take another one as soon as you can and then continue with the rest as scheduled.
+Take another pill as soon as you can and then continue with the rest as scheduled.
 Your cycle will be one day shorter.
 If this is not possible, or if you continue to be sick, follow the instructions above for a missed pill.